openeew/openeew.com/docs/analyze-historic.md

 There are various methods you can use to read historic OpenEEW data, in order to test new algorithms.
 Here we provide an example with our [Python library](#openeew-data-with-python), and also using [Node-RED](#openeew-data-with-node-red).

+Here you can find [a package using Julia](https://github.com/tclements/OpenEEW.jl) for working with OpenEEW data, created by [Tim Clements](https://github.com/tclements).

 ## OpenEEW data with Python

 To coincide with the publication of our data, Grillo released a Python package called openeew, available on [PyPI](https://pypi.org/project/openeew/).
 This package will form an integral part of OpenEEW over the coming months, with features including detection algorithms and real-time data processing.
 At this stage, it provides a convenient means to select and download data from AWS.